 University of Texas at San Antonio

 Leaders further focused the efforts of the advising team on the most vulnerable students by using the Student Impact Platform’s administrative analytics capabilities to identify student populations specific to UTSA that would benefit most from additional support.
 The data revealed three student groups: readmitted students, holistic review admissions (UTSA’s test-optional admissions program), and historically underrepresented male students.
-The ability to derive insights from disaggregated student data allowed the UTSA team to implement data-activated retention strategies to scale positive student outcomes by prioritizing their engagement to the UTSA students who had the highest likelihood to benefit.
+The ability to derive insights from disaggregated student data allowed the UTSA team to implement data-activated retention strategies to scale positive student outcomes by prioritizing their engagement with the UTSA students with the highest likelihood to benefit.

 Academic Advising Results in a 4.4 Percentage Point Lift in Persistence